qumu/stylelint-config-qumu/README.md

-# Stylelint configuration for Qumua
+# Stylelint configuration for Qumu

 This configuration needs Stylelint v14+.
 If you need to use Stylelint 13 and below, please use https://github.com/qumu/code-conventions.